tc39/proposal-object-rest-spread/Spec.md

 _ObjectAssignmentPattern: `{` AssignmentPropertyList `,` `...` DestructuringAssignmentTarget `}`_

-1. Let `excludedNames` be the result of performing RestObjectDestructuringAssignmentEvaluation for _AssignmentPropertyList_ using `value` as the argument.
+1. Let `excludedNames` be the result of performing DestructuringAssignmentEvaluation for _AssignmentPropertyList_ using `value` as the argument.
 2. ReturnIfAbrupt(`excludedNames`).
 3. If DestructuringAssignmentTarget is neither an ObjectLiteral nor an ArrayLiteral, then
   1. Let `lref` be the result of evaluating DestructuringAssignmentTarget.